Architecture of Companionship

 This project was an exploration of how architecture can be enriched by ideas drawn from outside its discipline, revealing new ways to merge theory with practice.
 The hybridisation of Le Corbusier’s rationalism and Zaha Hadid’s fluidity produced forms that are at once playful and symbolic, reflecting the gestures and social nature of dogs themselves.

-Beyond its immediate function as a clubhouse and showground, the project positions Durack as a community campus—a place of memory, culture, and companionship.
+Beyond its immediate function as a clubhouse and showground, the project positions Durack as a community campus—a place of companionship, memory and fun.
 For me, it was a lesson in how architecture can simultaneously address pragmatic needs while embodying metaphors that resonate with the lives of its users.